 Overlooking the Gulf of Mexico, Hotel Galvez has been renowned since the early 1900s as the Queen of the Gulf .
-Magnificent architecture combines with the natural beauty of an Oceanside setting. more...
+Magnificent architecture combined with the natural beauty of an Oceanside setting make this property unforgettable. more...

 "I must go down to the Sea again, to the Lonely Sea and the Sky..."

 Wondering what to do while on the Island?
 Galveston is famous for its festivals - from Dickens on The Strand, to Epicurean Evening, to Mardi Gras!
 Galveston, to the Lone Star Rally.

 Perfect for the young and young-at-heart, Galveston Island boast family-friendly events year round.